top1select/MongoCDC-Kinesis-Redshift/README.md

-# KinesisCDC
+# Mongo CDC to Redshift by Kinesis
-Kinesis Change Data Capture(CDC) from MongoDB to Redshift
+Change Data Capture(CDC) for MongoDB to Redshift using Kinesis.